Oregon requires a Firearms Bill of Sale in the sale or transfer of a gun.

 Oregon does not register firearms.
 The state does maintain a database of licenses obtained by purchasers through licensed firearms dealers.

-Oregon allows open carry of handguns and long guns (rifles and shotguns).
 You can only carry concealed handguns with a concealed handgun license in Oregon.

-How To Apply To Carry a Firearm in Oregon
+How To Apply

 Oregon is a “shall-issue” state.
 This means the state will issue a concealed handgun license to anyone otherwise qualified.

-- Are a U.S. citizen or a legal resident alien
+- Are a US citizen or a legal resident alien

 - Are At least 21 years old